loshjarson/web-sprint-challenge-single-page-applications/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+useRouteMatch allows us to add nested routes which allows us to change a single parameter of a url without having to change the entire thing.

 1. How would you explain form validation to someone who has never programmed before?

+form validation is a way for the website to make sure the data you are sending matches what the website is supposed to send

 1. In 1-2 sentences, define end to end testing.

+End-to-end testing is used to test the functionality and performance of an application.
+It is done by simulating a real user experience.

 ## Instructions